 Don’t newer connective technologies work better?

 New wireless technologies, including Wi-Fi and Bluetooth, enable binaural phone and stereo TV listening.
-Such technologies, while helpful in sports bars and exercise venues, are not a viable for assistive listening.
-They require significant battery power and cause audio delay that negatively impacts speech intelligibility and music enjoyment.
+Such technologies, while helpful in sports bars and exercise venues, are not, as yet, a viable for assistive listening.
+Some years in the future, Bluetooth Low Energy holds promise.
+But for the present Bluetooth requires significant battery power and is a private phone-to-hearing aid connection.
+Wi-Fi entails audio delay that negatively impacts speech intelligibility and music enjoyment.
 An alternative future assistive listening solution—one that, like hearing loops, is hearing aid compatible—will need similarly to:

 be inexpensive (essentially no cost to the consumer),

 be capable of covering a wide area,

 drain little battery power (telecoils require no power),